-Number of Days Absent Course of Actions 3 scheduled lectures without any valid reason 1 st email notification sent 5 scheduled lectures without any valid reason 2 nd email notification sent 7 scheduled lectures without any valid reason or below 90% attendance Clinical & Academic Director and ICA will be informed
+Number of Days Absent Course of Actions 3 scheduled lectures without any valid reason 1st email notification sent 5 scheduled lectures without any valid reason 2 nd email notification sent 7 scheduled lectures without any valid reason or below 90% attendance Clinical & Academic Director and ICA will be informed

-For topics with a 80% minimum attendance requirement, International students are required by the Immigration and Checkpoints Authority (ICA) to have an attendance percentage of 90%.
+International students are required by the Immigration and Checkpoints Authority (ICA) to have an attendance percentage of 90%.
 International students without a valid reason and have an attendance rating below 90% will be reported to ICA.